Jadi255/marginal-time-cost/README.md

 applied to your data directly — `c ≈ ΔT/ΔQ` between consecutive samples, plotted at interval midpoints.
 Those are measured, not fitted.

-Note that Q∞ must be supplied for your own data.
-First-order, Hixson–Crowell and Weibull all require it, and a real experiment does not hand it to you.
-The choice affects the result; the field's treatment of this is an open problem the paper discusses rather than solves.
+Note that Q∞ must be supplied for your own data — first-order, Hixson–Crowell and Weibull all require it.
+Where release runs to plateau, which is the ordinary case, Q∞ is read from the data rather than fitted.
+Where release is genuinely incomplete, the value is ambiguous between the releasable and the loaded amount, and that ambiguity propagates into the Type III exponent — an open problem the paper discusses rather than solves.
+The cost curve itself, c(Q) = dt/dQ, needs no Q∞ at any point.

 ### The verification notebook